Zookeeper and Animal Trainer

 What types of animals keep themselves the cleanest?

-Asked by Anna about 12 years ago
+Asked by Anna over 12 years ago

 What a great question!
 I had to think about this a lot, actually, because every time I found myself settling on an animal, I would remember some gross thing about them that would make me laugh. ;) Most animals tend to keep themselves fairly clean, but I think the cleanest animals are the ones whose cleanliness is critical to their survival.
 Birds immediately come to mind, because they can't fly with gross, mangled and tangled feathers.
 Sea otters also come to mind, because they don't have thick layers of insulating blubber like other marine mammals.
 Instead, they must constantly clean and fluff their fur to keep it waterproof.
 This action also traps air bubbles in their underfur, and these bubbles insulate them as well.